anki-geo/ultimate-geography/CONTRIBUTING.md

 - Their differences all fit in the above classification.
 For instance, France and Italy are not eligible because their left bands are respectively blue and green, and "different colours in same position" does not appear in the classification.
 - Their classified differences form one the following combinations:
   - `1C 0M 0m {0+}n` = one critical difference and any number of negligible differences
-  - `0C 1M {0-2}m {0+}n` = one major difference, up to two minor differences and any number of negligible differences
+  - `0C 1M {0–2}m {0+}n` = one major difference, up to two minor differences, and any number of negligible differences
-  - `0C 0M {0-3}m {0+}n` = up to three minor differences and any number of negligible differences
+  - `0C 0M {0–3}m {0+}n` = up to three minor differences and any number of negligible differences

-Critical, major and minor differences should be listed in the _Flag similarity_ field.
+Critical, major, and minor differences should be listed in the _Flag similarity_ field.
 Negligible differences should be listed only when relevant, notably when two flags share nothing but negligible differences.

 #### _Map_ field